 Article II inquest

 This refers to Article II of the European Convention on Human Rights (commonly known as the ‘right to life’).
-If the death occurs under state care, or by agents of the state, then Article II will be invoked as the State is required to take appropriate steps to safeguard life.
-Death in police custody is an example of such an inquest.
+If someone has died whilst under the care of the state – for example, in prison, police custody, or whilst sectioned under the Mental Health Act – or by agents of the state such as a police shooting or restraint then Article II will be engaged.
+This is because the State has a duty to take appropriate steps to safeguard the lives of people who are in its care.

 Balance of probabilities

 When the coroner or jury is reaching a conclusion at an inquest or deciding what bits of evidence are true during the inquest, then they must come to these decisions ‘on the balance of probabilities’.
 This means they have to say that it is ‘more likely than not’ that an event occurred or that someone has died in a particular way.

 The only conclusion for which this is different is the conclusion of ‘unlawful killing’.
 In order to reach this conclusion the coroner or jury must be sure ‘beyond reasonable doubt’.